On the Bogolyubov-Ruzsa lemma: Fre man-type theorems in arbitrary groups

 such that

-\end{proposition} The crucial ingredient is the following result which is essentially \cite[Proposition 3.3]{ESCOS}.
-To prove this Croot and Sisask introduced the idea of sampling from physical space rather than Fourier space -- sampling in Fourier space can be seen as the main idea in Chang's theorem.
+\end{proposition} The main ingredient in the proof of this is the following result which is essentially \cite[Proposition 3.3]{crosis::}.
+To prove it Croot and Sisask introduced the idea of sampling from physical space rather than Fourier space -- sampling in Fourier space can be seen as the main idea in Chang's theorem.
 Not only does this work in settings where the Fourier transform is less well behaved, but it also runs much more efficiently, which leads to the superior bounds.